Cldfire/nvml-wrapper/README.md

 let encoder_util = device.encoder_utilization()?; // Currently 0 on my system; Not encoding anything
 let memory_info = device.memory_info()?; // Currently 1.63/6.37 GB used on my system

 // ... and there's a whole lot more you can do.
-Everything in NVML is wrapped and ready to go
+Most everything in NVML is wrapped and ready to go
 ```

 NVML is intended to be a platform for building 3rd-party applications, and is